 ATH Creative, LLC, provides research, writing, editing, project management, and content development services for print and digital media.

 Amanda Hobbs is an experienced researcher, writer, and visual content editor with a passion for storytelling via information graphics and data visualizations.
-Her clients include publishing and media outlets such as National Geographic, Scientific American, Taschen, and The New York Times Idea Lab.
+Her clients include publishing and media outlets such as National Geographic, Scientific American, The New York Times, and Taschen.
 For more information and examples of past projects click here and here.

 Before starting her own business, Amanda was the Art Research Editor for National Geographic magazine where she generated editorial content and worked with graphic designers in creating artwork, information graphics, and maps for the magazine's print and digital platforms.